Editor in Chief: Elisa De Ranieri

 Kyle joined Nature Communications in December 2013.
 After a degree in biochemistry at McMaster University in Canada he moved to Munich Germany where he studied mechanisms of cell adhesion using mouse biology, cell biology and biophysical approaches.
 He is the team manager of the Nature Communications biotechnology team and in addition to overseeing the journal’s biotechnology content, he handles manuscripts in bioengineering.
 Kyle is based in the London office.

-Associate Editor: Chuanfu An
+Senior Editor: Chuanfu An

 Chuanfu joined Nature Communications in January 2017.
 His previous research focused on plant defense against microbial pathogens, cold acclimation, metabolic engineering, cotton fiber development, and application of biotechnology in plant breeding, during his PhD at Mississippi State University and postdoctoral training at the Universities of Georgia, Florida and Michigan State.
 He handles manuscripts on plant genetics and biotechnology, microbial biotechnology, and general biotechnological development.
 Chuanfu is based in the New York office.